maudsley/jsolve2/README.md

 It is hardcoded to solve for the variable 'x'.

+If the input is an expression, f(x), without an equals sign, the solver will assume you meant f(x) = 0.

 Variables are strings of any length.

 Multiplication is not implied, so a2 is a variable named 'a2' and not the expression a*2.